Voice of The Customer Tools To Boost Conversions

 Price: Subscription plans start from £26 a month (Select) for up to 1,000 responses to £65 a month for Platinum that offers an unlimited number of responses.

-15. Surveypal: A popular Voice of Customer tool.
+17. Surveypal: One of the most popular Voice of the Customer tools.
 It positions itself as an enterprise survey tool that uses an intuitive drag and drop style editor to make it easy to build high quality online and cross-device surveys.
 You can also choose to edit one of their professionally designed templates if you prefer.

 presentations in a variety of formats such as PowerPoint, Word, Excel, SPSS and as an interactive dashboard.